Colombo. Monsoon rains and railway wash outs.

 Weirdly although there were hundreds of people around, a lot of Russian people especially, you often got the beautiful beach to yourself; the hotel garden’s vegetation creeping down over it’s borders to take over the sand.The evening’s celebrations started in the dining room.
 Now this is going to make me sound like a complete snob BUT although this banquet looks quite incredible – most of it was actually inedible.
 Even some of the fruit was completely tasteless…I don’t know how they managed it.
 The cakes were better; although they all looked completely different, they tasted exactly the same.
 Some fell a little short and were like chewing on cardboard but for the most part the cake chefs won.
 I know, I know…just LOOK AT IT! – it looks incredible – even with the yellowish tinge cast from the dim dining lights but it was completely tasteless…not horrible – it just didn’t taste of anything…no flavour.
 The work that went in to all of this, it must have taken hours carving faces in to fruit, arranging…and the towering temple of prawns must have taken hours to erect.

-The dining room filled to capacity as the night went on but bizarrely, no-one mixed or talked with each other.
-We tried several times and language barriers aside we have never been in a less party atmosphere than this before.
-We are extremely sociable but people kept to their tables, perhaps they just weren’t drunk enough at this stage.
-Free party hats and masks were on all of the dining tables and I did wear mine, I was one amongst the few.
-The guests were predominantly Russian but they didn’t mix with each other either.
-We got stitched up royally on a bottle of house red which was plonk by anyone’s standards (let it be known that I know absolutely nothing about wine) this tasted gritty and cheap. £40 for a £1.99 bottle of supermarket vintage.
-New Years Eve – the one event in the social calender where you are guaranteed to get stitched up every year!
+The dining room filled to capacity but oddly no-one mixed or talked with each other.
+We tried to engage, language barriers aside, but there wasn’t a party atmosphere.
+We are very sociable but people kept to their tables.
+Free party hats and masks were on the tables and I wore mine but I was one amongst the few.
+The guests were predominantly Russian but didn’t mix with each other either.
+We got stitched up on a bottle of house red which really was plonk; it tasted gritty and cheap. £40 for a £1.99 bottle of supermarket plonk.
+New Years Eve price hikes annoy me.
 Doesn’t matter where you are it’s almost impossible to avoid.
-I have to hand it to the local staff who’s patience knew no bounds, who continued smiling throughout and greeting everyone as huge groups en masse literally clobbered their way through the meticulously displayed buffet.
-You’d think no-one had eaten for a week the way they launched themselves at it.
-This is why we don’t like package holidays and resorts; the tourists aren’t looking for culture and to meet the locals, they just want sun, sea, food and booze.
+I have to hand it to the local staff who patiently kept smiling, greeting everyone as huge groups literally clobbered their way through the meticulously displayed buffet.
+This is why we don’t like package holidays and resorts; the tourists aren’t looking for culture and to meet locals people, they just want sun, sea, food and booze.